pantheon-systems/push-to-pantheon/readme.md

       pull-requests: read
 ```

-The `deployments: write` permission is required notify GitHub that the deployment has been made (to a Pantheon Multidev usually).
+The `deployments: write` permission is required to notify GitHub that the deployment has been made (to a Pantheon Multidev usually).
 This is required for the GitHub UI to show the deployment status of the pull request:

 ![Deployments appearing in GitHub UI](.github/documentation/deployment-in-github-ui.png)